 If a client documents acceptance criteria, they should be reviewed by tech specialists.
-This is required in order to make sure that there are no constraints from the technical perspective and all the requirements can be implemented in practice.
+It is required to ensure that there are no constraints from the technical perspective, and all the requirements can be implemented in practice.

 Either way, a development team has an opportunity to make some inputs to acceptance criteria during the discussion of a particular user story.
-Yet, there are two important things to consider.
+Yet, there are two essential things to consider.
 First of all, acceptance criteria must be expressed in a simple and not technical language.
-This is because, as we already mentioned, people with no technical background will use them as well.
-And, secondly, acceptance criteria should describe what to build rather than how to build it.
+Because, as we already mentioned, people with no technical background will use them.
+And, secondly, acceptance criteria should describe what to build rather than how to make it.

-In case acceptance criteria were not specified in advance, they would likely describe what programmers built in reality rather than an envisioned product that fits clients’ requirements.
-As a result, a deliverable would not meet the expectations and it is a quite negative outcome for both a client and a coding team.
+In case acceptance criteria were not specified in advance, they would likely describe what programmers built-in reality rather than an envisioned product that fits clients’ requirements.
+As a result, a deliverable would not meet the expectations, and it is an entirely negative outcome for both a client and a coding team.

 A bottom line

-There are no strict rules on how to write acceptance criteria and, basically, all participants of the project are allowed to make their inputs.
-In practice, the exact set and format of acceptance criteria depend on the specifics of a project, features of a product to be developed, project management methodology, and other factors.
+There are no strict rules on how to write acceptance criteria, and all participants of the project are allowed to make their inputs.
+In practice, the same set and format of acceptance criteria depend on a project’s specifics, features of a product to be developed, project management methodology, and other factors.

-Have an idea of an app for your business and looking for programmers to make it a reality?
+Have an idea of an app for your business and looking for developers to make it a reality?